DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 # B1.
 Old Svalich Road
 <span class="citation"><em>This scene takes place in Chapter 2: Area A.</em></span>

+The journey from [[Arc A - Escape From Death House#A3.
+Outside Death House|the tower]] to [[#B2.
+Gates of Barovia]] is nineteen-and-a-half miles long and takes six-and-a-half hours.

 This scene largely unfolds as described in <span class="citation">Old Svalich Road (p.
 33)</span>.
-However, as the players travel down the road away from Death House's clearing, read:
+However, shortly before the end of the players' seventh hour of travel, read:

 <div class="description">
 <p>Heavy mists roll in across the road, creeping between the weather-worn trees like gnarled, ghostly fingers.
 The air carries an unnatural chill, and the hush of silence falls over the woods like a burial shroud.</p>